stepchowfun/gigamesh/INSTALLATION.md

         - **Frontend configuration:** Choose the IP address created for the previous load balancer (1).
       - Set up a load balancer (2) to redirect apex traffic to `www`.
         - **Backend configuration:** None.
         - **Host and path rules:** Use an "Advanced host and path rule", and choose "Redirect the client to a different host/path".
-Set the "Host redirect" to the appropriate domain and configure an empty "Prefix redirect".
+Set the "Host redirect" to the appropriate domain (with `www`) and configure an empty "Prefix redirect".
 Set the response code to 301 and enable "HTTPS redirect".
         - **Frontend configuration:** We'll set up two rules, one for HTTP and one for HTTPS.
 Create a new static IP address (different from the one you created earlier) and use it for both.
 For the HTTPS rule, use the certificate you created above for the first load balancer (1).
     - For the DNS configuration (e.g., in Google Domains): Create two A records, one for the root (`@`) and one for `www`.
 Use the appropriate IP addresses for the load balancers you created above.
   - Set up the backend.
-    - Create a service account [here](https://console.cloud.google.com/apis/credentials/serviceaccountkey) for production.
-Grant the `Owner` role.
     - Enable Secrets Manager.

       ```sh
-      gcloud services enable secretmanager.googleapis.com
+      gcloud services enable --project "$GCP_PROJECT" secretmanager.googleapis.com
       ```
     - Set up a PostgreSQL database instance via the [Cloud Console](https://console.cloud.google.com/sql/create-instance-postgres).
       - **Instance ID:** Use `gigamesh`.